dmxt/beginner-windows-npm-gulp-webdev-tutorial/README.md

 * [Can I just test it?](#can-i-just-test-it)

 ## Step 1 - Terminal (Windows)
 You need a terminal to use npm and gulp.
-A terminal is available out of the box on Linux and OS X. Windows has it as well but cmd and PowerShell is not usable for development work.
+A terminal is available out of the box on Linux and macOS.
+Windows has it as well but cmd and PowerShell is not usable for development work.
 You do not need to be experienced with terminal to use it properly, but learning some basics would help, such as a few commands like `cd`, `ls`, `mkdir`, `rm`.
 You can learn it [here](https://www.codecademy.com/learn/learn-the-command-line).
 It will help you in long run so you won't get stuck at a terminal for minutes to hours over a small mistake.
 If you don't like this site, [this alternative](https://linuxjourney.com/lesson/less-command) might work.

 We will use cmder as a replacement terminal.
 However, it is a separate software and does not directly replace default terminal.